Dive the stronger currents of Fakarava North Pass to be amazed at the abundance of sea life

 The Atoll of Fakarava does have villages.
 The main village which has an airport is Rotoava.

 Flights from Tahiti to Rotoava takes about one hour ten minutes.
 There’s not much on Fakarava Atoll and the main income of the islands is scuba diving.
 There are two scuba diving resorts on the Atoll itself.
+To dive Fakarava by liveaboard, follow this link to Polynesia liveaboards.

 Top dive Fakarava French Polynesia – Diving Fakarava North Pass